 All antibiotics must be clearly labelled with the child's name, the name of the medication, the dose and the date of dispensing.
-In school the antibiotics should be stored in the school office or Headteacher's office or where necessary in a refrigerator.
+In school the antibiotics should be stored in the school staffroom or where necessary in a refrigerator.
 Many of the liquid antibiotics need to be stored in a refrigerator - if so; this will be stated on the label.